 The World Health Organization has declared the situation regarding the COVID-19 virus a pandemic.
 The situation is constantly developing and is having an impact on our liturgies and programming.

-We will continue to monitor the situation and keep you informed should there be any changes.
 The following information has been forwarded to those who have registered emails with us:

 - ADVISORY - Liturgy and Program Changes

 - Bishop Fabbro Message about Covid-19 and Call to Prayer

 - UPDATE - Liturgy and Programming - April 3, 2020